Iowa signee, Mount Vernon product Tristan Wirfs 'made for' football

 Up next

-Wirfs was a fixture at left tackle for a Mustangs rushing attack that rolled up more than 3,000 yards and 46 touchdowns, while also serving as a formidable force on the defensive line and special teams.
+As a massive body who towers over most 2A competitors, Mount Vernon used Wirfs relentlessly.
+He was a fixture at left tackle for a Mustangs rushing attack that rolled up more than 3,000 yards and 46 touchdowns, while also serving as a formidable force on the defensive line and special teams.

 “I knew coming into senior season that I couldn’t just rely on being big,” Wirfs said.
 “I wanted to be as technically sound as I could and just maximize that strength.
 I lived in the weight room this summer, and that’s when I really started filling out and stuff.